 He has spent thousands of hours restoring the kelp beds below Terranea.
 “I wish all my fellow scuba divers could see how beautiful it is,” he says.
 “What I enjoy most about being a Los Angeles resident is the opportunity to enjoy our beaches, our mountains and cliffsides.
-Forty-two million people visit our beaches every year.
+Over seventy million people visit our beaches every year.
 I hope everybody who comes to our coast has as rich an experience as I have and gets to enjoy the gorgeous setting and diverse community of people who live and visit here.”

 Raising awareness of the fragility of our natural surroundings is just as important as scientific study and fieldwork.